 I am an Assistant Professor with the Lawrence S. Bloomberg Faculty of Nursing at the University of Toronto and an Honorary Senior Lecturer with the School of Pharmacy and Charles Perkins Centre at the University of Sydney.
 I am a fellow with the WHO’s Collaborating Centre for Governance, Accountability, and Transparency in the Pharmaceutical Sector.
 My research explores industry influence in health and healthcare and the implications for health information, healthcare delivery and scientific evidence.

-Understanding industry partnerships in health and healthcare
+Understanding commercial influence in health and healthcare

 Education and experience

-I am a registered nurse and I practiced clinically at the San Francisco Department of Public Health Medical Respite and Sobering Centre.
+I practiced clinically at the San Francisco Department of Public Health Medical Respite and Sobering Centre.
 This 24/7 nurse-managed program provides support to individuals acutely intoxicated with alcohol.
 Serving as a pre-hospital diversion program and an alternative to jail, the Sobering Centre accepts clients directly from police and ambulance services, offering safe, short-term, supportive and responsive care to the multiple needs of clients with chronic alcohol dependence.